Child Care Initiatives

 Child Care Coordinator Marin Riegger directs the programs and is working with the university to expand offerings and serve more students and their families.

 Little Hokie™ Hangout is a parent-run cooperative playgroup for children between the ages of 2 and 5 with a paid on-site program director.
 The program operates 3 group sessions daily.
+Register for Spring 2024 semester using this form.

 The mission is to provide a welcoming, safe and creative environment for children ages 2 to 5 to socialize and grow through loosely structured, play-based activities and programs.